malnaanah/coleeg/README.md

   * TTK dataset is a private dataset and (up to now) not available publicly.

 ## How to use Coleeg
-* Open Colab notebook file "Coleeg1_App.ipynb"  from the folder "coleeg/ver1"
+* Open Colab notebook from the version folder
 * The notebook file is self explanatory and comments have been provided where necessary

 ## Team: